| Test Type | Computer Adaptive Testing (CAT) |

 What You Should Do After NCLEX Shut-Off

-- Wait for your official results
+- Wait for your official results (48-hour quick results may be available)

-- Avoid overanalyzing how you felt
+- Avoid overanalyzing how you felt – your memory is unreliable under stress

-- Take a mental break
+- Take a mental break – relax and decompress

-- Avoid watching TikTok “75 questions” myths
+- Avoid watching social media "75 questions" myths

 - Remember: difficulty matters more than question count